tristanpenman/valijson/README.md

 ## Dependencies ##

-Valijson requires a compiler with robust C++11 support.
+Valijson requires a compiler with C++11 support.

 ## Supported Parsers ##